lfrank01/OnShape_Self-Paced_Courses/Multi-Part_Part_Studios/README.md

 * Parts can be isolated or hidden by right-clicking on them.

 * “Keep tools” for the boolean subtract part keeps the parts that are subtracted from.
+If one used the "keep tools" option for the boolean subtract command when making a cap fit over a water bottle, the water bottle would not disapear.

 **Here are a few bad practices in multipart modeling:**